DrFaust92/airflow-client-go/airflow/docs/DAGDetail.md

 `func (o *DAGDetail) UnsetNextDagrun()`

 UnsetNextDagrun ensures that no value is present for NextDagrun, not even an explicit nil
-### GetNextDagrunDataIntervalStart

-`func (o *DAGDetail) GetNextDagrunDataIntervalStart() time.Time`

-GetNextDagrunDataIntervalStart returns the NextDagrunDataIntervalStart field if non-nil, zero value otherwise.

-### GetNextDagrunDataIntervalStartOk

-`func (o *DAGDetail) GetNextDagrunDataIntervalStartOk() (*time.Time, bool)`

-GetNextDagrunDataIntervalStartOk returns a tuple with the NextDagrunDataIntervalStart field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNextDagrunDataIntervalStart

-`func (o *DAGDetail) SetNextDagrunDataIntervalStart(v time.Time)`

-SetNextDagrunDataIntervalStart sets NextDagrunDataIntervalStart field to given value.

-### HasNextDagrunDataIntervalStart

-`func (o *DAGDetail) HasNextDagrunDataIntervalStart() bool`

-HasNextDagrunDataIntervalStart returns a boolean if a field has been set.

-### SetNextDagrunDataIntervalStartNil

-`func (o *DAGDetail) SetNextDagrunDataIntervalStartNil(b bool)`

- SetNextDagrunDataIntervalStartNil sets the value for NextDagrunDataIntervalStart to be an explicit nil

-### UnsetNextDagrunDataIntervalStart
-`func (o *DAGDetail) UnsetNextDagrunDataIntervalStart()`

-UnsetNextDagrunDataIntervalStart ensures that no value is present for NextDagrunDataIntervalStart, not even an explicit nil
-### GetNextDagrunDataIntervalEnd

-`func (o *DAGDetail) GetNextDagrunDataIntervalEnd() time.Time`

-GetNextDagrunDataIntervalEnd returns the NextDagrunDataIntervalEnd field if non-nil, zero value otherwise.

-### GetNextDagrunDataIntervalEndOk

-`func (o *DAGDetail) GetNextDagrunDataIntervalEndOk() (*time.Time, bool)`

-GetNextDagrunDataIntervalEndOk returns a tuple with the NextDagrunDataIntervalEnd field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNextDagrunDataIntervalEnd

-`func (o *DAGDetail) SetNextDagrunDataIntervalEnd(v time.Time)`

-SetNextDagrunDataIntervalEnd sets NextDagrunDataIntervalEnd field to given value.

-### HasNextDagrunDataIntervalEnd

-`func (o *DAGDetail) HasNextDagrunDataIntervalEnd() bool`

-HasNextDagrunDataIntervalEnd returns a boolean if a field has been set.

-### SetNextDagrunDataIntervalEndNil

-`func (o *DAGDetail) SetNextDagrunDataIntervalEndNil(b bool)`

- SetNextDagrunDataIntervalEndNil sets the value for NextDagrunDataIntervalEnd to be an explicit nil

-### UnsetNextDagrunDataIntervalEnd
-`func (o *DAGDetail) UnsetNextDagrunDataIntervalEnd()`

-UnsetNextDagrunDataIntervalEnd ensures that no value is present for NextDagrunDataIntervalEnd, not even an explicit nil
 ### GetNextDagrunCreateAfter

 `func (o *DAGDetail) GetNextDagrunCreateAfter() time.Time`